mrshizzy12/mrshizzy12/README.md

 - 👋 Hi, I’m @mrshizzy12
 - 👀 I’m interested in web development using python and Flask/Django
 - 🌱 I’m currently learning fastapi, vue and react
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m looking to collaborate on any interesting projects.
 - 📫 How to reach me ...

 <!---